 A mediator is typically trained in conflict resolution and negotiation, however, the level of skill and aptitude can vary greatly.
 The State of California does not have strict training requirements for mediators, allowing professionals from different fields to simply complete a recommended 40-hour program and begin seeking mediation opportunities.
 Because of the loose training requirements, many people in need of mediation seek an experienced mediation attorney with a good track record to ensure they are getting the best expertise and service.

-With many years of experience as mediation attorneys in San Diego, Gehres Law Group, P.C. is able to provide affordable, legal-focused dispute resolution for businesses of all types and sizes, as well as representing parties in mediation.
+With many years of experience as mediation attorneys in San Diego, Gehres Law Library is able to provide affordable, legal-focused dispute resolution for businesses of all types and sizes, as well as representing parties in mediation.
 If you are considering mediation for a business dispute, call us at 858-964-2314 to speak with a qualified mediation attorney today.